-Originally invented in Naples, pizza comes served in a variety of styles throughout the country: round, square, thick, thin, fried, gourmet, traditional.
-The Eternal City is famous for thin crust Roman pizzas and pizza al taglio, or pizza by the slice.
+Originally invented in Naples, pizza is prepared in a variety of styles throughout Italy–round, square, thick, thin, fried, gourmet, and traditional.
+The Eternal City is famous for thin-crust Roman pizzas and pizza al taglio (pizza by the slice).
 There’s also a lesser-known variant native to Rome called the Pinsa Romana, which is oblong in shape, and there are a growing number of pizzerias that serve Neapolitan-style pies with a raised, doughier crust.
 After eating my way through many margheritas in the city, I’m happy to share my guide to the very best pizza in Rome.

 A few notes on how to enjoy pizza the local way.
 When it comes to toppings, less is more.
-Pizzas are served either rossa, with tomato sauce, or bianca, without tomato sauce, and are usually topped with one or two ingredients.
-The one exception is the capricciosa which is loaded with prosciutto, artichokes, mushrooms, black olives and an egg.
+Pizzas are served either rossa (red), with tomato sauce, or bianca (white), without tomato sauce, and are usually topped with one or two ingredients.
+The one exception is the capricciosa which is loaded with prosciutto, artichokes, mushrooms, black olives, and an egg.
 It’s a popular pizza, but you’ll never go wrong ordering a classic margherita (my favorite).

 Thin Roman-Style Pizza

 Pizza in Rome is cracker-thin and often served with a charred crust, giving it a satisfying crunch as you bite into each slice.
 The baked dough is also remarkably resilient, serving as a sturdy base for your ingredients despite the weight of the pie.